feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ### Object Type

 Contains an Object ID and encoded references to other objects.
 How are the objects here released?
 The local object must be strongly referenced since a message may come at a later time.
 Once a message obtains an object, do we stop referencing that object?
-If so, does the remote have to transfer the object everytime it wishes to reference the object?
+If so, does the remote have to transfer the object every time it wishes to reference the object?
 Do we swap it to a weak reference?
-If so, we need to deal with syncronizing the retention state with the remote side.
+If so, we need to deal with synchronizing the retention state with the remote side.
 During finalization we need to save the object until such a time that the remote acks the release of the object.

 ### Message Type